Discrimination Lawyer in Texas

 If only one employee over the age of 40 is laid off, he or she must be given 21 days to consider a severance offer.
 Certain employers are required by the OWBPA to provide the laid-off older workers with information such as the ages of the employees who were laid off and the ages of those who were not laid off.

 There are time limitations on the ability to bring a claim for age discrimination.
 Federal workers must generally make a complaint with the EEO within 45 days.
 Other workers often have 180 days to make a claim with a state agency charged with enforcing state employment laws, or up to 300 days to make a complaint to the EEOC.

 Know your rights

 The attorneys at Jackson Spencer Law are experienced in all aspects of representing employees in age discrimination matters: negotiating a fair settlement with your employer; representing clients before the EEOC and state agencies; and in litigating age claims in courts across the United States and in arbitrations.
-To have your case reviewed, call us at 800-596-5074 or fill out a case detail form on this website.
+To have your case reviewed, call or text us at 972-301-2937 or fill out a case detail form on this website.